-In this work we disentangled the contributions of the atmospheric circulation components and thermodynamic conditions leading to the Alpine glacier advance during the last phase of the LGM using a modelling approach.
-We highlight that the resolution of our model simulations is among the highest found in palaeoclimate studies and this allows us to obtain much higher spatial detail compared to previous work dealing with this issue.
+In this work, we disentangled the contributions of the atmospheric circulation components and thermodynamic conditions leading to the Alpine glacier advance during the last phase of the LGM using a modelling approach.
+We highlight that the resolution of our model simulations is among the highest found in palaeoclimate studies, and this allows us to obtain much higher spatial detail compared to previous work dealing with this issue.

-- 535 higher spatial detail compared to previous work dealing with this issue.
-The high-resolution RegCM4 output data were then used to calculate the environmental Equilibrium Line Altitude (envELA) over the Alpine region, providing new detailed and physically-based information on the Alpine glaciers at 21 ka BP and at PI conditions.
-Our reconstruction allows us to better understand the different behaviours of the Alpine glaciers in light of the morphology of their accumulation basins as well as some of the shortcomings between previous LGM glacier reconstructions - 540 based on ice-flow dynamics and geomorphological evidence.
-Our method is based only on simulated temperature and precipitation and is independent of local characteristics of the glacier site (dust, avalanches).
-In agreement with available literature and pollen-based proxies, our results show much drier and colder 21 ka BP conditions than at PI times over the Alpine region.
-Differences in precipitation regimes across the Alps were caused by the southward displacement of the North Atlantic storm track, temperature differences controlling convective phenomena, and frequent and
+The high-resolution RegCM4 output data were then used to calculate the environmental equilibrium line altitude (envELA) over the Alpine region, providing new detailed and physically based information on the Alpine glaciers at 21 ka and at PI conditions.
+Our reconstruction allows us to better understand the different behaviours of the Alpine glaciers in light of the morphology of their accumulation basins and some of the shortcomings between previous LGM glacier reconstructions based on ice flow dynamics and geomorphological evidence.
+Our method is based only on simulated temperature and precipitation and is independent of local characteristics of the glacier site (dust and avalanches).

-- 545 persistent occurrence of cyclones and anticyclones.
-In particular, in the northern Alps, precipitation was sparse and weak, as the Atlantic storm track was located south of the Alps and was subject only to a small seasonal variability caused by the Atlantic sea-ice extension.
+In agreement with the available literature and pollen-based proxies, our results show much drier and colder 21 ka conditions than during PI times over the Alpine region.
+Differences in the precipitation regimes across the Alps were caused by the southward displacement of the North Atlantic storm track, temperature differences controlling convective phenomena, and the frequent and persistent occurrence of cyclones and anticyclones.
+In particular, in the northern Alps, precipitation was sparse and weak, as the Atlantic storm track was located south of the Alps and was subject only to a small seasonal variability caused by the Atlantic sea ice extension.
 Conversely, the southern Alpine region received frequent and abundant precipitation due to the interplay of the Genoa low with the relatively warm Mediterranean Sea and convective phenomena.
 These, in particular, led to summer snowfall at low elevations, preserving the glaciers and lowering the ELA.
-We suggest that the seasonal variation - 550 of sea-ice extent was an important mechanism modulating the LGM southward shift of the westerlies.
+We suggest that the seasonal variation in sea ice extent was an important mechanism modulating the LGM southward shift in the westerlies.

 Our work represents also the first application of the RegCM4 model to palaeoclimate studies over the Alps.
 Thus, we provide a new dataset composed of climate and envELA information, which can be employed in future studies of the LGM and PI-LIA.
-These results further demonstrate the great potential for the use of RCM-simulated high resolution palaeoclimate data in the study of the past cryosphere.
+These results further demonstrate the great potential for the use of RCM-simulated high-resolution palaeoclimate data in the study of the past cryosphere.

-555 Data availability

-The data are available with the DOI: 10.5281/zenodo.7278461.
+Data availability.
+The data are available at https://doi.org/10.5281/zenodo.7278461 (Del Gobbo et al., 2023).